ysoldak/digital-font-tools/README.md

 There are also handly little tools for templates manipulation:
   - `generate_overlay.py` -- generates an image to help with editing templates _put it into a separate 20% opacity layer on top of everything in your image editor_
-  - `template_merge.py` -- takes two template images and outputs one templte, a merge result _second template replaces characters of first template for all non-empty second template characters_
+  - `template_merge.py` -- takes two template images and outputs one template, a merge result _second template replaces characters of first template for all non-empty second template characters_
   - `template_extract.py` -- takes a template and generates a new template with all characters empty except some copied from the given template
     _see examples folder for inspiration_